 If you just want to see how Ion works and what it does, watch our Introduction to Ion demo video.
-This demo will show you the basics of Ion rules, profiles and settings as well as show you IE9 running two different versions of Java side-by-side through Ion.
-If you’re interested in trying this yourself, you can follow along with our step-by-step documents, Writing Your First Rule with Ion and Managing Multiple Versions of Java with Ion.
+This demo will show you the basics of Ion rules, profiles and settings as well as show you Internet Explorer running two different versions of Java side-by-side with Ion.
+If you’re interested in trying this yourself, you can follow along with our step-by-step demo script.

 We’ll post more about cool new features in Ion in upcoming weeks.

 With our release of Ion earlier this week, we have taken great steps to help enterprises migrate away from Windows XP and IE6 and to the world of Windows 7 and modern versions of IE.

 Our first product, UniBrows, was released in early 2011 and we spent most of last year listening and learning as our customers evaluated UniBrows within their environments.
 UniBrows was unique in that it embedded the IE6 layout engine in IE8 or IE9 on Windows 7 desktops and enabled client PCs to render content using that layout engine.
 Initially, we felt that providing the IE6 engine was the best and fastest route to application compatibility within the enterprise.